-The project team also frequently visit the area to understand the local community and attest the information found during the research phase.
-The project team continue to visit the area regularly as the project progresses.
+The project team frequently visit the area to understand the local community and test the information found during the research phase.
+The project team continue to visit the area and engage with stakeholders regularly as the project progresses.

-3.2 Stakeholder groups
+3.2 Stakeholder overview